geoGitAm/my_study_path/README.md

 # My .NET Developer Study Path
 Here you can have a closer look at my .NET Developer learning path.
-I tried my best to include all of the relevant studying materials and learning steps, however, I might be missing something.
+I tried my best to include all of the relevant studying materials and learning steps.

 ## Mentoring